 Two worlds collided overnight as Australia’s Paralympians and the Australian fashion industry came together to celebrate one year to go until the Tokyo 2020 Paralympic Games.

-The ‘Infinite Possibilities’ Gala in Sydney saw 15 Australian Paralympians swap their green and gold uniforms for cutting edge fashion and glamour, as they took ownership of the catwalk to celebrate the Australian Paralympic Team and its unique ability to create social change.
+The ‘Infinite Possibilities’ Gala in Sydney, NSW, saw 15 Australian Paralympians swap their green and gold uniforms for cutting-edge fashion and glamour, as they took ownership of the catwalk to celebrate the Australian Paralympic Team and its unique ability to create social change.

-Paralympics Australia Chief Executive Lynne Anderson said the aim of the evening was to bring attention to the way Australians acknowledge people with a disability by shining on a light on an industry not often known for embracing diversity.
+Paralympics Australia’s Chief Executive Officer Lynne Anderson said the aim of the evening was to bring attention to the way Australians acknowledge people with a disability, by shining a light on an industry not often known for embracing diversity.

 “We called the show ‘Infinite Possibilities’ because we saw it as a celebration of the values and the diversity that shape us as a society, particularly those qualities we don’t always shine the brightest light on.”